 Another year come and gone already, it seems like just yesterday I was writing about the 2015 Photo Highlights.
 For me, like many others, 2016 had some great highlights that were overshadowed by sadness and uncertainty.
-So many creative and influential people had passed this year, famous public figures I admired and close family members.
+So many creative and influential people had passed this year, including famous public figures I admired and close family members.
 It often made me pause and wonder.

 On the creative side, 2016 was a year that saw me finally visit and photograph several locations that have been on my list for many years.
 New Mexico and the Canadian Atlantic Provinces of New Brunswick and Nova Scotia, to name a few.
 Perhaps even more important were a number of events and realizations that had me look back into the roots of my art and photography, resulting in a growing awareness of the direction my photography should take.
 Several of the images shown below represent the beginnings of this effort.